ShabGaming/ascota/README.md

   - Surface area estimation of sherds
   - Generate swatch images from segmented sherds

-➡ Outputs: clean, standardized, and calibrated images ready for classification.
+Outputs clean, standardized, and calibrated images ready for classification.

 ---